 Dental Implants; Oral Surgical Procedures; Tissue Engineering; Translational Medical Research

 The aim of my research is to link science with my daily work in oral surgery.
 The variety of scientific projects ranges from in vitro studies and preclinical projects and clinical projects.
 My main cooperation partner is the Oral Biology Department (Prof. Gruber).
 Other cooperation partners national and international are listed in my CV.
 The contents of our publications are to investigate bone regeneration (osseointegration) under compromised conditions (diabetes, M. Crohn, hepatic cirrhosis) and the effect of anabolic strategies (PTH, BMP 2, BMP 6) in osseointegration and bone augmentation procedures.
-In my clinical research I continue the topic in analyzing possible risk factors in patients undergoing oral surgical procedures (dental implant, augmentation procedures, cystic removal, wisdom teeth).
+In my current clinical research I support Dr. Feher (PhD candidate) in continuing the research topic in analyzing possible risk factors in patients undergoing oral surgical procedures (dental implant, augmentation procedures, cystic removal, wisdom teeth).
 Currently we continue our clinical research with the step into the world of artificial intelligence to optimize diagnostic procedures and as a tool for predictability in healing outcomes.

 Techniques, methods & infrastructure